-- 2.1 Water Quality Requirements - 2.1.1 To ensure no adverse water quality impact, water quality monitoring is recommended to be carried out at the nearby water sensitive receivers (WSRs) during construction phase including proposed reclamation, breakwater construction, etc. - 2.1.2 In accordance with the Updated EM&A Manual, impact water quality monitoring were conducted 3 days per week at mid-flood and mid-ebb tide to obtain impact water quality levels at the eleven monitoring stations during general water quality monitoring for the reporting period. - 2.2 Water Quality Parameters, Time, Frequency - 2.2.1 Dissolved Oxygen (DO), Turbidity, Suspended Solids (SS), Salinity and pH have been undertaken at the eleven monitoring stations during general water quality monitoring. - 2.2.2 DO, temperature, salinity, turbidity and pH have been measured in-situ and the SS, has been assayed in a HOKLAS laboratory. - 2.2.3 In associate with the water quality parameters, other relevant data were also measured, such as monitoring location/position, time, water depth, sampling depth, tidal stages, weather conditions and any special phenomena or work underway nearby were also recorded.
-The monitoring schedule is provided in Appendix C. - 2.2.4 Impact water quality monitoring was conducted 3 days per week in the reporting period.
-All parameters were monitored during mid-flood and mid-ebb tides at three water depths for general water quality monitoring.
-The interval between two sets of monitoring has not been less than 36 hours. - 2.2.5 Table 2.1 summarizes the monitoring parameters, frequency and duration of the impact water quality monitoring during construction phase.
+- 2.1 Water Quality Parameters - 2.1.1 Measurement of Dissolved Oxygen (DO), Turbidity, Suspended Solids (SS), Salinity and pH have been undertaken at the eleven monitoring stations during general water quality monitoring. - 2.1.2 DO, temperature, salinity, turbidity and pH were measured in-situ and the SS was assayed in a HOKLAS laboratory. - 2.1.3 In associate with the water quality parameters, other relevant data were also measured, such as monitoring location/position, time, water depth, sampling depth, tidal stages, weather conditions and any special phenomena or work underway nearby were also recorded. - 2.1.4 Impact water quality monitoring was conducted 3 days per week in the reporting period.
+All parameters were monitored during mid-flood and mid-ebb tides at three water depths for water quality monitoring.
+The interval between two sets of monitoring has not been less than 36 hours. - 2.1.5 Table 2.1 summarizes the monitoring parameters, frequency and duration of the impact water quality monitoring.